Frequently Asked Questions

 Yes, you should have your official score report sent to the Office of Admission for review.
 We award credit for most AP exam scores of 3 or higher.
 We require a 4 or higher for English Language and Composition, Biology, Chemistry, Calculus, US history, European History and World History.
 We award credit for scores of 4 or higher on higher-level IB exams.

 Yes!
-You can speak with a representative from the Center for Global Education who should be at the Don's Fest Resource Fair during NSO.
-Otherwise, you can go to the Center for Global Education office located in Lone Mountain Main, Room 340.
-Information is available on the Study Abroad Website.
+You can speak with a representative from the Center for Global Education.
+You can go to the Center for Global Education office located in Lone Mountain Main, Room 340, or view the information is available on the Study Abroad Website.

-Most of your questions will be answered at the Orientation to Your Major session.
-If you'd like to ask questions before Orientation weekend, please contact your individual major department or college.
+Most of your questions will be answered at the virtual Orientation to Your Major session.
+If you'd like to ask questions before Orientation, please contact your individual major department or college.